Moving Average Inc.

 A short list extracted from the conversation:

-- Stand up an AI code-review layer.
+1. Stand up an AI code-review layer.
 Pair a deterministic linter with an LLM reviewer.
 Make the LLM reviewer modifiable (skill-as-code) so engineers can correct its rules during a PR.
-Require its approval before merge.
+Require its approval before merging.

 The room agreed on something at the close: there isn't a job title yet for the person who owns this layer.
 "There's no AI in IT, mate," came the reply when someone suggested IT might get the job — and the consensus was that the AI architect role is going to live somewhere else.
 Whoever picks up the work — engineering lead, ops lead, founder — they'll be the one who decides whether your AI is producing useful output or accumulating expensive slop.